IGHNx: Global Health Reimagined

 Welcome to the second installment of IGHNx the event that turns global health topics on their head, and challenges the way we think about common themes.

-We first held this event in 2023 and the feedback was overwhelmingly positive, so we are back to do it all again!
-IGHNx: Global Health Reimagined is co-hosted with the HSE Global Health Programme and will be held at Dublin Castle on Thursday 13th February 2025.
+We first held this event in 2023 and the feedback was overwhelmingly positive, so we came back to do it all again!
+IGHNx: Global Health Reimagined is co-hosted with the HSE Global Health Programme and was held at Dublin Castle on Thursday 13th February 2025.

-Keep an eye out here for more information coming soon!
+Keep an eye out here for more photos, recordings, and more coming soon!

 In the meantime, why not check out all the highlights from IGHNx 2023